 - Least sensitive tissues: Nervous system, muscle and connective tissues

-To date there have been few accidental exposures in X-ray diffraction labs, and the physical ailments from these accidents have been relatively minor.
+To date there have been few, significant accidental exposures in X-ray diffraction labs, and the physical ailments from these accidents have been relatively minor.
 However in X-ray fluorescence labs, a number of rather serious injuries have occurred.
 Because of the soft nature of radiation used in a diffraction lab, accidental exposure to X-ray radiation will usually cause damage only to the skin and possibly bones near the surface of the body.
 Depending on the nature and extent of exposure some or all of the following medical problems may ensue.

 Often at the time of exposure, little or no pain is felt.
 However, 1-3 hours later, a first degree burn forms on the skin and a dull pain settles in all exposed tissues.
 Sometimes this is followed by swelling that turns into blisters that finally open and do not seem to heal over.
 In extreme cases, skin grafts and/or amputation may be required.
 Exposure of soft X rays to the eyes may cause permanent cataracts to form.
 Because of the possibility of cataracts forming, it is recommended that glasses be worn in an X-ray diffraction lab whenever instruments are modified or aligned.